iliyasone/ps3838api/README.md

 ## 🔑 Key Idea

 This project aims to keep all method names and behavior as close as possible to the official [PS3838 API documentation](https://ps3838api.github.io/docs/).
-No abstraction layers that get in your way — just a clean, Pythonic interface to the raw API.
+No abstraction layers that get in your way — just a clean, Pythonic functional interface to the raw API.

+If you need assistence, contant me directly in a Telegram: [@iliyasone](t.me/iliyasone)

 ## ✨ Features